khanson1029/lowkeylove/pdfcontent/README.md

 This folder dynamically changes as sheet music is added or removed.
-This file acts as a placeholder for git, in case the folder is empty at any point in time.
+This file acts as a placeholder for git, in case the folder is empty at any point.